13 Mar How EHR Software Boosts Eye Care Practice Efficiency

 Three ways you can configure your EHR and greatly reduce the time it takes to complete an encounter are to have:

-- One encounter form that is the same for all patient visits.
+- One encounter form is the same for all patient visits.

-- One main encounter form that includes different forms for simpler visits.
+- One main encounter form includes different forms for simpler visits.

-- Different forms that are unique to each type of visit.
+- Different forms are unique to each type of visit.

 No matter which encounter form option you choose, you need to set up your encounter types.
 And they all need to point to the same form or point to whatever form you choose.
 In most eye care practices, the list of appointment reasons or types are typically a complete list of encounter types.